Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Comparative Development Experiences of India and its Neighbours

 • Rural Development: As a part of this strategy, India implemented a variety of measures to develop areas that are lagging behind in the overall development of the village economy.

-• Employment Generation: Several economic reforms have been initiated in order to generate employment in the country, with the goal of providing gainful self-employment and skilled wage employment opportunities.
+• Employment Generation: Several economic reforms have been initiated in order to generate employment in the country, to provide gainful self-employment and skilled wage employment opportunities.

 2. Development Strategies of China

-• After the establishment of People’s Republic of china under one party rule, all the critical sectors of the economy, enterprises and lands owned and operated by individuals, were brought under government control.
+• After the establishment of the People’s Republic of China under one-party rule, all the critical sectors of the economy, enterprises and lands owned and operated by individuals, were brought under government control.

-• 1965, Mao Tse Tung introduced the ‘Great Proletarian Cultural Revolution (1966-1976)’, under which students and professionals were sent to work and learn from the countryside (rural areas).
+• In 1965, Mao Tse Tung introduced the ‘Great Proletarian Cultural Revolution (1966-1976)’, under which students and professionals were sent to work and learn in the countryside (rural areas).

-• In rural areas, commune system was started, under which people collectively cultivated
+• In rural areas, a commune system was started, under which people collectively cultivated

 lands.